-The primary purpose of a Crohn’s and Colitis Patient Panel is to discuss ways local Crohn’s and Colitis services could be improved - not to take direct action to improve services.
+The primary purpose of an IBD Patient Panel is to discuss ways local Crohn’s and Colitis services could be improved - not to take direct action to improve services.
 Patient Panels don’t usually get involved in:

-- direct service provision such as mentoring or buddying newly diagnosed patients
+- Direct service provision such as support, mentoring or buddying newly diagnosed patients

 These activities may need to be done by others such as a Local Network (fundraising) or by the service itself.
 Nevertheless, a Panel could get involved in the discussions about the content of websites/ leaflets or the need for a buddying service.